Summary – 1 Minute Read.

 -

-Answer: THCa is a non-psychoactive compound in cannabis. -
+Answer: THCa is non-psychoactive until heated. -

 Helpful Links: